aralroca/next-translate/README.md

 // ...
 return <div>{example}</div>
 ```

+Remember that we must work in the alternative directory `pages_`.
+The `pages` directory will be generated during the build step.

 ⚠️ **Important**: \_app.js, \_document.js and \_error.js are not going to be wrapped with the translations context, so it's not possible to directly translate these files.
 In order to do that, you should take a look at [DynamicNamespaces](#dynamicnamespaces) to load the namespaces dynamically.